praw-dev/praw/docs/getting_started/configuration/options.rst

 its own custom settings.

 For instance you might want to add an ``app_debugging: true`` option to your application's ``praw.ini`` file.
-To retreive the value of this custom option from an instance of :class:`.Reddit` you can execute:
+To retrieve the value of this custom option from an instance of :class:`.Reddit` you can execute:

 .. code-block:: python